Mary Medlock, Gift Shop Manager:

 Nursing can often be physically and emotionally draining and sometimes leaves me wondering if I’m really making a difference in patients’ lives.
 St. Joe’s believes in dignity, justice, excellence and stewardship.
 Unlike many hospitals in the area, we focus on providing top-of-the-line care for the poor and underserved.
 These values and culture of caring keep me motivated and feeling professionally fulfilled.”

-Lorna Rouse, Certified Nursing Assistant, St. Vincent’s Nursing Home:
+Lorna Rouse, Certified Nursing Assistant, St. Joseph's Nursing Home:

 “My co-workers are always there to help when a situation arises.
 When employees do some good or go beyond the call of duty, to make residents or family members comfortable, St. Joseph’s always gives NIFTYs to the workers.
 We value the values and cultures of employees and patients.
 We support each other when there are new ideas and then we are given the training required so we can work better for the good of those people we care for.
 I always see that we do the best we can for everybody we come in contact with.
 We give each other that helping hand.
 The workers are recognized at several different ongoing programs and this year I was a nominee at the Employee of the Year celebration.”